 Partiers who like the feeling of a classic tavern with an upscale vibe head to NoMad Bar.
 NoMad has a selection of reserve cocktails crafted with rarer spirits as well as sought-after wines.
 The beverages here are on a grand scale.

 This velvet-laced underground lounge located in the hip Moxy Hotel is dimly lit and offers a sultry and seductive ambiance.
 Rest on comfortable banquettes or velvet sofas while sipping on cocktails brought by scantily-clad servers.

 The name of this hotspot comes from the catchphrase, "1 of a kind."
 1 OAK is known for its world-renowned DJs and the occasional surprise performer.
-Expect to find A-list celebrities hanging out here enjoying the captivating interior and stellar service.
+Expect to find A-listers hanging out here enjoying the captivating interior and stellar service.

 The Met Gala is fashion's biggest night out, according to Vogue.
-The Gala marks the opening of the Costume Institute's annual fashion exhibit, with all proceeds going to the Metropolitan Museum of Art in New York City.
+The gala marks the opening of the Costume Institute's annual fashion exhibit, with all proceeds going to the Metropolitan Museum of Art.
 Each year's event celebrates the theme of that year's Costume Institute exhibition setting the tone for guests.
-Spend the week taking in the Gala while staying at one of the most captivating luxury vacation rentals in New York offered by LVH.
+Spend the week taking in the gala while staying at one of the most captivating luxury vacation rentals in New York offered by LVH.

 Sit front and center to see what's new and fresh in the world of fashion during New York Fashion Week.
 VIPs can opt to see the magic and energy of the runway firsthand with dedicated check-ins, hors d'oeuvres above the runway in the Skybox Lounge, professional makeup and hair, and reserved seating at exclusive collection showings.